-On average across OECD countries, 25% of the compulsory instruction time in primary education is devoted to reading, writing and literature and 16% to mathematics.
-In lower secondary education, the share is 15% for reading, writing and literature and 13% for mathematics.
-In Luxembourg, 29%

-^{1.} Estimated number of hours by level of education based on the average number of hours per year, as for some subjects, the allocation of instruction time across multiple levels is flexible.

-^{2.} Year of reference 2022.

-^{3.} The number of grades in lower secondary education is three or four, depending on the track.
-The fourth year of pre-vocational secondary education was excluded from the calculation.

-- of time is devoted to reading, writing and literature and 19% to mathematics at primary level compared to 14% each to both subjects at lower secondary level. - Teachers' salaries are an important determinant of the attractiveness of the teaching profession, but they also represent the single largest expenditure category in formal education.
+- Teachers' salaries are an important determinant of the attractiveness of the teaching profession, but they also represent the single largest expenditure category in formal education.
 In most OECD countries, the salaries of teachers in public educational institutions increase with the level of education they teach, and also with experience.
-On average, annual statutory salaries for upper secondary teachers in general programmes with the most prevalent qualification and 15 years of experience are USD 53 456 across the OECD.
-In Luxembourg, the corresponding salary adjusted for purchasing power is USD 112 008, which is equivalent to EUR 111 842. - On average across OECD countries, in full-time equivalent terms, there are 14 students for every teaching staff member in general upper secondary programmes and 15 students per staff member in vocational upper secondary programmes.
-In Luxembourg, in full-time equivalent terms, there are 9 students per staff member in general upper secondary programmes, lower than the OECD average.
-In vocational upper secondary programmes, in full-time equivalent terms, there are 9 students for every teaching staff member (below the OECD average). - The average age of teachers varies across OECD countries.
-In some countries, the teaching workforce is much younger than the labour force in general, whereas in others, teachers tend to be older.
-In Luxembourg, 31% of teachers in general upper secondary programmes are aged 50 or older, compared to the OECD average of 39%.
-Teachers in vocational programmes are younger than their general programme peers their general programme peers, with 28% aged 50 or above (43% on average across the OECD). - National/central assessments (standardised tests with no consequence on students' progression through school or certification) are more common at primary and lower secondary levels than at upper secondary level, while most OECD countries conduct national/central examinations (standardised tests with formal consequence) in the final years of upper secondary education.
+On average, annual statutory salaries for upper secondary teachers (in general programmes) with the most prevalent qualification and 15 years of experience are USD 53 456 across the OECD.
+In Colombia, the corresponding salary adjusted for purchasing power is USD 42 677, which is equivalent to COP 65 747 734.
+Upper secondary teachers in vocational programmes have the same statutory salaries as those in general programmes in Colombia. - Between 2015 and 2022, statutory salaries of upper secondary teachers in general programmes (with the most prevalent qualification and 15 years of experience) declined in real terms in roughly half of all OECD countries with available data.
+In Colombia, upper secondary teachers' salaries increased by 25% between 2015 and 2021, the latest year with available data.

+• National/central assessments (standardised tests with no consequence on students' progression through school or certification) are more common at primary and lower secondary levels than at upper secondary level, while most OECD countries conduct national/central examinations (standardised tests with formal consequence) in the final years of upper secondary education.
 These national/central assessments and examinations take place at different grades and can have different periodicities, their contents may vary over years and/or across students and are not necessarily compulsory for students.
-In Luxembourg, there are at least two national/central assessments at primary level, and at least two at lower secondary level.
-At upper secondary level, there are two types of national examinations, where each student will take one of them depending on his/her educational programme.
+In Colombia, there are at least two national/central assessments at primary level, and at least two at lower secondary level.
+At upper secondary level, there is one national/central examination that each student may be expected to take.